ccy7701/pf-visualiser/docs/spec-coh-projection.md

 * no frontend-side financial computations
 * all projection assumptions must be inside payload
 * projection must not derive assumptions from live counter transactions
+* projection must not derive unpaid salary accrual or salary receipt reconciliation state from the live Counter module

 ---